-Piazza San Giovanni in Laterano
+where: Piazza San Giovanni in Laterano, 4

-When it was rebuilt it was to the same dimensions as the original church, several fires over the centuries have also seen the rebuilding of the church.
+When it was rebuilt, it was to the same dimensions as the original church, several fires over the centuries have also seen the rebuilding of the church.

 When the papacy returned from exile in Avignon to Rome in 1377 repairs began on the church, changes to the inside and facade followed in the centuries after.

-The interior of the church is enormous with patterned marble floors, giant statues of the evangelists and saints, stucco work, and frescoes.
+The interior of the church is immense with patterned marble floors, giant statues of the evangelists and saints, stucco work, and frescoes.

-Some of the frescoes on the left and right of the transept, telling the story of Constantine and Saint John, are by Cesare Nebbia, Giovanni Guerra, Paris Nogari, Cristoforo Roncalli, Agostino Ciampelli, and Francesco Trevisani.
+Some of the frescoes on the left and right of the transept – telling the story of Constantine and Saint John – are by Cesare Nebbia, Giovanni Guerra, Paris Nogari, Cristoforo Roncalli, Agostino Ciampelli, and Francesco Trevisani.

-Above the right transept altar is the Ascension fresco by Giuseppe Cesari, another of his works, the altarpiece painting of the Apostle Saint John in old age with his disciples, can be found in the Massimo Chapel.
+Above the right transept altar is the Ascension fresco by Giuseppe Cesari, another of his works, the altarpiece painting of the Apostle Saint John in Old Age with his Disciples, can be found in the Massimo Chapel.